RDycore/RDycore/docs/user/example-cases/e3sm-cases/index.md

 (END)
 ```

-The E3SM-RDycore development branch is infrequently rebased on E3SM's master.
-After a rebase, the E3SM-RDycore development branch would named such that the new name correctly represents the starting commit hash and the commit date.
+The E3SM-RDycore development branch is occasionally rebased on E3SM's master.
+After a rebase, the E3SM-RDycore development branch is named such that the new name correctly represents the starting commit hash and the commit date.
 The RDycore has been added in E3SM as a submodule at
 `externals/rdycore`.
 In the current model coupling, RDycore is part of the MOSART as shown below.

 ![image](e3sm-rdycore-via-mosart.png)